abohannon/spark-poll/README.md

 ### Testing

-Currently no server-side tests have been implemented.
+Currently no server-side testing has been implemented.
 This is something for future versions.

 ## Features

 * User can quickly create simple polls
-* Each polls lives at a unique URL and can be shared with friends
+* Each poll lives at a unique URL and can be shared with friends
 * All polls are public by default
-* Only a user can delete their polls, but all users can view other user's polls
+* Only a user can delete their polls, but all users can view other users' polls
 * After a poll is taken, the results are immediately visualized
-* App is responsive and can be used on any mobile device
+* App is responsive and can be used on mobile devices

 ![Dashboard - New User](https://github.com/abohannon/spark-poll/blob/develop/screenshots/dashboard-new-user.png?raw=true)